 The last house of the Virgin Mary in Ephesus

-The Bible doesn't specify a precise location.
-It doesn't mention a particular house or city.
-But it leaves a crucial clue: Mary is placed under John's care, and the earliest Christian tradition places John in Ephesus during the last years of his life.
+The Bible doesn't mention a house.
+It doesn't point to a specific city.
+But it leaves a crucial clue: Mary is placed under John's care.
+In the Gospel, the moment is brief and decisive.

 Anna Katharina Emmerick and the Language of Visions

-Anna Katharina Emmerick (1774–1824) was a German Augustinian nun known for her intense mystical experiences.
-For years she claimed to have detailed visions of the lives of Jesus, Mary, and the early Christians.
-Her life is well documented in modern historical sources, such as the Encyclopaedia Britannica, which includes her biography and the context of her visions.
+In the 19th century, a German Augustinian nun, Anna Katharina Emmerick (1774–1824), claimed to have had intense and detailed visions of the lives of Jesus, Mary, and the early Christians.
+Her story is well-documented in modern historical sources, such as the Encyclopaedia Britannica, which includes her biography and the context of her experiences.

 Even so, there is one element that continues to attract the attention of even the most skeptical readers: the descriptive accuracy.